chaostoolkit/chaostoolkit-documentation/sources/api/experiment.md

 * a Probe object

 In the case of a scalar or the sequence, the tolerance validation MUST be strict.
+The value returned by the [Probe][pb] MUST be checked against the scalar value.
+The experiment MUST bail when both fail to match.

+When the `tolerance` is a sequence of two scalars, the returned value from the [Probe][pb] MUST fall within the boundaries they form.

 In the case of a [Probe][pb] object, the tolerance validation is left undefined as it is controlled by the [Probe][pb] itself.
 However, it is RECOMMENDED that the `tolerance` [Probe][pb] acts strictly in order to improve the readability of the experiment's results.